PhillyGilly/Garamatic9Automation/README.md

 # Garamatic 9 Automation

 This is a simple enough project that requires a bit of soldering.
 There are lots of videos and ideas on this kind of project.
-This one is specifically for my preference which is Tasmotized Sonoff hardware talking to Home Assistant contolling a Garamatic 9 door opener.
+This one is specifically for my preference which is Tasmotized Sonoff hardware talking to Home Assistant controlling a Garamatic 9 door opener.
 But it will probably work with a whole range of Hormann and other similar openers.

 What I used:
 1. Sonoff SV (e.g. https://www.ebay.co.uk/itm/163818100797)